Skip to content

 <%= 1 + %>

-expect_expression_after_operator: unexpected ';'; expected an expression after the operator (`RUBY_PARSE_ERROR`) (parser-no-errors)
+expect_expression_after_operator: unexpected end-of-input; expected an expression after the operator (`RUBY_PARSE_ERROR`) (parser-no-errors)

 `img` is a void element and should not be used as a closing tag.
 Use `<img>` or `<img />` instead of `</img>`. (`VOID_ELEMENT_CLOSING_TAG_ERROR`) (parser-no-errors)